AdaCore/spark2014/docs/ug/spark_2014.rst

   different for ``V`` and ``N``.
 If both variables were not volatile, the correct contract would state that both input values are not used with ``null => (V, N)`` and that both output values depend on no inputs with ``(V, N) => null``.
-The difference comes the special treatment of volatile variable ``V``: as its value may be read at any time, the intermediate value ``N`` assigned to ``V`` on line 8 of ``volatile_or_not.adb`` needs to be mentioned in the flow dependencies for output ``V``.
+The difference lies with the special treatment of volatile variable ``V``: as its value may be read at any time, the intermediate value ``N`` assigned to ``V`` on line 8 of ``volatile_or_not.adb`` needs to be mentioned in the flow dependencies for output ``V``.